Titowisk/vitor-personal-stuff/courses/angular-course-udemy/notes.md

 From Angular 19 going forwardm standalone components are default.
 Before that, Modules were the default

+# Debugging

+## Chrome Dev Tools
+You can use chrome dev tools to debug the application because it can know about your code.
+Going to the `Source` tab of the devtools it's possible to find it and put breakpoints and debug

+## Angular Dev Tools
+A more robust and focused tools to debug angular applications

+# Splitting Components
+Splitting components is a matter of **separation of concerns**.

+Every component should only do "one thing".

+Separation of Concerns vs Simplicity & Code Colocation

 # Good Practices

 - keep your components as lean as possible: this can be achieved using services
+- whenever you find code, logic or markup duplication there's a opportunity to create a reusable/shared component to deal with that
+  - it depends on the context whether you should do it or not